eikendev/minigist/.clinerules/02-coding.md

 - Follow **PEP 8** guidelines for style
 - Use **type hints** for better clarity and static analysis
 - Add **docstrings** to modules, classes, functions, and methods to explain their purpose, arguments, and return values
-- Add **inline comments** only when strictly necessary to explain complex logic that isn't clear from the code itself
+- DO NOT ADD **inline code comments** when not explicitly asked for them

 ## Input Validation & Sanitization